-Medicine Anthropology Theory is an English-language, open-access journal that publishes scholarly articles, essays, reviews, and reports related to medical anthropology and science and technology studies.
+Medicine Anthropology Theory is an English-language, fully open-access journal that publishes original scholarly articles, essays, reviews, and reports related to medical anthropology, global health, and science and technology studies.

 Aims and scope

 MAT has four principal objectives.
 The first is to provide a forum for top-notch scholarship in medical anthropology, the anthropology of biomedicine, and critical global health studies.
 The second is to engage ‘applied’ anthropologists (many of whom work in the global South, and are typically employed in global health projects rather than academic institutions) in theoretical and political debates.
 The third is to rethink classical anthropological theory (kinship, exchange, ritual, the state, etc.) in light of contemporary ethnographic scholarship on biomedicine and health.
 The final objective is to try to move medical anthropology and global health firmly beyond a politics of bare life.